Awards

 3. Amplifying Intersectionality Award

-Each year, one SIG member will receive this award in recognition of their outstanding contribution to the field in the form of a presentation (any type of submission is eligible) at the annual convention that examines intersectionality and/or issues relevant to the intersection of SGM and BIPOC communities.
-In order to be eligible for this award, applicants must be: (1) a SIG member (at any level – students, postdocs, faculty are all eligible); and (2) first-author on an accepted presentation at the annual convention (any format).
-Recipients of this award will receive an honorarium of $100.
+Each year, one member will receive this award in recognition of their outstanding contribution to the field in the form of a presentation (any type of submission is eligible) at the annual convention that examines intersectionality and/or issues relevant to the intersection of SGM and BIPOC communities.
+In order to be eligible for this award, applicants must be: (1) an ABCT member (at any level – students, postdocs, faculty are all eligible); and (2) first-author on an accepted presentation at the annual convention (any format).
+Recipients of this award will receive an honorarium of $200.

 Previous Award Recipients